-- 1. If the number of occupants on line 5 of the rent certificate is more than one (your spouse and minor children should not be included), and each occupant did not pay an equal share of the living expenses, fill in the Shared Living Expenses Schedule on page 2 of the rent certificate to compute your allowable rent paid for occupancy only.
+1. If the number of occupants on line 5a of the rent certificate is more than one (your spouse and minor children should not be included), and each occupant did not pay an equal share of the living expenses, fill in the Shared Living Expenses Schedule on page 2 of the rent certificate to compute your allowable rent paid for occupancy only.
 All lines on the schedule must be filled in.
+If all lines on the schedule are not filled in, we will divide the rent by the number of occupants.

+Note: If you paid an equal share of the living expenses check line 5b of the rent certificate and do not fill in the Shared Living Expenses Schedule.

-If all lines on the schedule are not filled in, we will divide the rent by the number of occupants. - 2.
-If your landlord will not sign your rent certificate, complete the "Landlord or Authorized Representative" section of the rent certificate.
+- 2. If your landlord will not sign your rent certificate, complete the "Landlord or Authorized Representative" section of the rent certificate.
 If food or services were provided by your landlord, indicate what items were provided and fill in your estimated value of these items on line 7.
 If these items were not provided, fill in 0 on line 7.
 Place a checkmark in the designated area of the rent certificate.
 Attach it, along with a copy of each canceled check or bank money order you have to verify your rent.
 Any portion of your rent paid that is not verified will not be allowed. - 3.
 Only rent paid for a homestead subject to property taxes may be claimed.
 However, rent may be claimed for property that is owned and operated by a municipal housing authority created under sec.
 66.1201, Wis.
 Stats., that makes payments in lieu of property taxes to the municipality. - 4.
-If in 2018 you rented a mobile or manufactured home or the land on which it was located, attach a completed rent certificate.
-On line 14a or 14c of Schedule H (line 9a or 9c of Schedule H-EZ), fill in the rent from line 3c and/ or 8a of the rent certificate.
+If in 2021 you rented a mobile or manufactured home or the land on which it was located, attach a completed rent certificate.
+On line 14a or 14c of Schedule H (line 9a or 9c of Schedule H-EZ), fill in the rent from line 3c and/or 8a of the rent certificate.
 As a renter of a mobile or manufactured home, any mobile or manufactured home taxes or municipal permit fees you paid may only be claimed as rent.